FortinetCloudCSE/FortiDevSec-Workshop/content/01Prerequisites/_index.md

     * FC1-10-DEVSC-513-01-12: 1 year FortiDevSec license (standard tier).
 Includes DAST scannning for 5 individual applications.
     * FC1-10-DEVSC-216-02-12: FortiDAST add-on for FortiDevSec license.
 Adds capacity for 5 additional applications for FortiDAST scanning.

-4) An Attlassian account.
+4) An Atlassian account.
 For information on Attlassian accounts and how to create one, see [here](https://support.atlassian.com/atlassian-account/docs/create-an-atlassian-account/).
 If you do not have an existing license, you can request a free trial (see next step).